20th century is the era of globalization and moving to another city became just as ordinary as going to work.

 6. To Find a Great Roommate, Be a Great Roommate.

 Living with a roommate can often be complicated, especially if you are a student and your roomie is a student too.
 While sharing a living space with a person you barely know and trying to respect each other's lifestyles, your relationship can be destroyed without a hitch.
-So here’s one question to ask yourself: Are you a good person to live with?
+You may check out "Roommate Interview Tips" to be sure you live with the right person.
+But important question to ask yourself is: Are you a good person to live with?